Skip To Main Content

 CAMBRIDGE SCORES

 Grades of “a – e” are passing grades.
 “UNGRADED” and “X” are non-passing grades.
-Information regarding exam retakes will be shared with students and parents during the week of August 21st.

 Why Cambridge?